ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Inputs:

-- `id`:  A string identifier corresponding to a valid Privacy Pass server configuration.
+- `id`:  A unique identifier corresponding to the setting of `ServerConfig.id`.

 Outputs: